 Don'ts:

 1. Stay Away from Metal Poles: Metal objects, especially tall ones like flagpoles, light poles, and fences, are attractive targets for lightning strikes.
-Stay away from them to minimize the risk of being struck indirectly.
+Stay away from them to minimise the risk of being struck indirectly.

 2. Avoid Taking Shelter Under a Big Tree: While it might seem like a natural instinct to seek shelter under a tree, it's extremely dangerous during a lightning storm.
 Trees can conduct the lightning's energy and can be struck directly or indirectly, causing serious harm.

 3. Don't Lie on the Ground: Lying flat on the ground increases your chances of being in contact with the ground when lightning strikes.
 This can lead to a dangerous pathway for the electrical energy to travel through your body.
-Instead, crouch down with your head tucked in and minimize your contact with the ground.
+Instead, crouch down with your head tucked in and minimise your contact with the ground.

 a) A lightning conductor, also known as a lightning rod or lightning rod system, is a safety device designed to protect buildings and structures from the damaging effects of lightning strikes.